 As part of the stories, the books have some lovely ideas on activities to do with children to help them relate to God during difficult times in their lives.
 E.g. the prayer stars Josh draws (in Josh stays in hospital) and the pictures of God’s house which Sam draws in Sam’s Special Book.

-My favourite of the books, and the most popular by far is Jesus Still Loves Joe, a book about a little boy whose sister has died.
+My favourite of the books and the most popular by far is Jesus Still Loves Joe, a book about a little boy whose sister has died.
 It has stunning artwork by Rhiannon Mollart which really captures some of the emotions of grief, as well as telling us that it’s ok however we feel – Jesus still loves us!

 They also have free online videos of each book.
 Why not check them out so you know what’s in the books?
 The stories are all read by Bear Grylls!

-If you know a child who is grieving or dealing with serious illness of someone they love, or going to hospital, you may well find these books and video really helpful.
+If you know a child who is grieving or dealing with a serious illness of someone they love, or going to hospital, you may well find these books and videos really helpful.
 If you work with children, you may find yourself suddenly in need of them one day, so why not get some copies for your shelf so you have them if you ever need them.